kolesnikoff17/avito_tech_internship/README.md

 # Balance API
 Test task for Avito internship.
-[Link to task](https://github.com/avito-tech/internship_backend_2022)
+[Link to task](https://github.com/avito-tech/internship_backend_2022).
+Implemented all minimum tasks and bonuses.
+Also implemented method for canceling existing order.
+When order is canceled, we commit a refund for user's money account.
+Canceled order doesn't include in report and marks in user's operations history as "canceled".

 ## Requirements:
 Docker/docker-compose.